VAF-HTL-Grieskirchen/vaf-htlgrieskirchen-website/docs/create-new-bericht.md

 ## Headers
 - `title`: Is the title of the page and will be shown centered over the `feature_image`.
 - `date`: Is the publish date.
-Use the ISO 8601 standard (yyyy-MM-ddTHH:mm:ss+01:00)
+Use the ISO 8601 standard (yyyy-MM-ddTHH:mm:ss+01:00 or +02:00 during DST).
 - `author`: Is the author that will be shown for berichte.
-If not specified defaults to "Verein der Absolventen und Förderer der HTL-Grieskirchen"
+If not specified defaults to "Verein der Absolventen und Förderer der HTL-Grieskirchen".
 - `draft`: If set to true, the bericht will not be published.
-Default `false`
+Default `false`.
 - `featured_image`: Is the hero and preview image.
 - `summary`: Defines a summary independent from the content.
 If not specified, the content will be used as a summary.